Last updated on May 9th, 2023.

 - Address: Dysart, Kirkcaldy, KY1 2TQ

-We first set eyes on the picturesque quayside at Dysart Harbour in season 2 of Outlander as Jamie, Claire and Murtagh arrive in France after fleeing from the Redcoats searching for Jacobite soldiers after the Battle of Culloden.
+We first set eyes on the picturesque quayside at Dysart Harbour in season 2 of Outlander as Jamie, Claire, and Murtagh arrive in France after fleeing from the Redcoats searching for Jacobite soldiers after the Battle of Culloden.

-St. Germain becomes obsessed with seeking revenge on Claire after the nobleman loses an entire shipload of goods when Claire persuades the authorities his ship, Patagonia, is infected with smallpox.
+The trio ends up at the French fishing port of Le Havre, and it’s there that they meet a new nemesis in the guise of the Comte St. Germain.
+St. Germain becomes obsessed with seeking revenge on Claire after the nobleman loses an entire shipload of goods when Claire persuades the authorities that his ship, Patagonia, is infected with smallpox.

-If you’ve already seen the episode you might like to know that while some of the sets were filmed on soundstages in Glasgow, the bulk of Le Havre is actually filmed at Dysart.
+If you’ve already seen the episode, you might like to know that while some of the sets were filmed on soundstages in Glasgow, the bulk of Le Havre is actually filmed at Dysart.

 The harbour dates back to 1450 and has a rich trading history thanks to Dutch and Belgian sailors who used it for importing goods from Europe, while Scottish sailing ships used the port for the export of coal and salt to the Baltics.
+Although the days of coal exports are long gone, the harbour is still in use today for fishing and pleasure craft, and the entire stretch of coastline is a favourite for long-distance walkers.

 Aberdour Castle